nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/http_system_messaging.rst

 .. _http_system_messaging-protocol_header:

 Protocol header
- This header area mainly stores information used in message send and receive process of Web container.
+ This header area mainly stores information used in message send and receive process of web container.
  The protocol header can be accessed with the Map interface.

 .. _http_system_messaging-common_protocol_header: